Deferred payment agreements

 Arrangement fees

-• Land Registry charges and associated costs
+• Land Registry charges and related legal costs.

-These costs will normally be added to the deferred amount, unless you have asked to pay them separately.
-You will also need to budget for the costs of your own legal representation eg solicitor.
+These costs will usually be added to your deferred payment amount, unless you ask to pay them separately.

 Interest